National Sleep Foundation Updates Sleep Recommendations By Age

 The age categories that were updated include all of the “early life” groups spanning from infant to teenager.
 Two new age categories, “younger adults” and “older adults” were also added in the latest report.

-What are the updated sleep duration recommendations?
+What are the updated sleep duration recommendations by age?

 - Newborns (0-3 months): Sleep range narrowed to 14-17 hours each day (previously it was 12-18)